mikeyhogarth/cocktails/README.md

 - See measurements in either parts, ml, cl or oz
 - Pro-mode!
 Have measurements replaced with 'bartender lingo' such as 'Jigger' and 'Pony'

 This is a small pet-project and a _work in progress_.
-It is built entirely using React hooks.
+It is built entirely using functional components and react hooks.

 ## Credits